 And as if that weren’t complicated enough, humans also find novelty and uniqueness attractive.
 If you look at some of the most famously beautiful people in history, they often have a distinguishing trait like a mole, an exaggerated feature (large eyes, large nose, large lips, etc) or some asymmetry, or who dress in a unique or iconic way.
 A person who is different in his/her appearance or style but confident in that will attract attention, and that is attractive to many people.

-Overall I agree withnewamericanclassic: There are overarching patterns to what different cultures and people in general find beautiful, but as long as you are healthy and confident in yourself and your look you can guarantee there will always be people who find you beautiful.posted over 2 years ago
+Overall I agree withnewamericanclassic: There are overarching patterns to what different cultures and people in general find beautiful, but as long as you are healthy and confident in yourself and your look you can guarantee there will always be people who find you beautiful.posted about 3 years ago